3liz/lizmap-web-client/README.md

     email       : info@3liz.com
     website     : http://www.3liz.com

-Lizmap Web Application generates dynamically a web map application (php/html/css/js) with the help of Qgis Server ( [QGIS as OGC Data Server] ).
-You can configure one web map per Qgis project with the QGIS LizMap Plugin.
+Lizmap Web Application generates dynamically a web map application (php/html/css/js) with the help of QGIS Server ( [QGIS as OGC Data Server] ).
+You can configure one web map per QGIS project with the QGIS LizMap Plugin.
 The Lizmap web application must be installed on the server.

-The Original Code is [3liz] code.
+The Original Code is [3liz](https://3liz.com) code.

+You can find help and news by subscribing to the mailing list: https://lists.osgeo.org/mailman/listinfo/lizmap.

 Authors
 -------

 The Initial Developer of the Original Code are René-Luc D'Hont <rldhont@3liz.com> and Michael Douchin <mdouchin@3liz.com>.
 Portions created by the Initial Developer are Copyright (C) 2011 the Initial Developer.
 All Rights Reserved.

 Contributors
 --------------